Trustpilot

 It is strongly recommended that you are vaccinated against Hepatitis A and B, rabies and tuberculosis.
 These are entirely optional (at your own risk) as these diseases do occur in Thailand but have not occurred at the centre.
 Please follow your doctor’s advice.

-For any more information, including entry requirements related to Covid-19, please see the Fit for Travel website or the UK government’s travel advice page for Thailand.
+For any more information, including entry requirements please see the Fit for Travel website or the UK government’s travel advice page for Thailand.

 There are medical facilities approximately 30 minutes from the project sites.
 Larger hospitals can be found within 3 hours drive in Bangkok.

 You will be living right in the heart of a small rural village in the sanctuary grounds.
-Walk five minutes into the small town in order to check the internet, get some laundry done and get to know the locals.
+Walk 10 minutes into the small town in order to pick up snacks and basic medical supplies.

 There is mobile phone signal at the centre and you can receive incoming emergency calls at the centre too